Victor-Fiamoncini/dev-camper/README.md

 # Dev Camper 🚀

-REST API for bootcamps/courses management, built with 💚 NodeJS, Express, Mongoose, JWT...
+REST API for bootcamps/courses management, built with 💚 Express, Mongoose, Multer, JWT...

 ## How to install and run 🛠
 Using npm: